matplotlib/mpl-gui/docs/source/index.rst

 ========================

-The `mpl_gui.registry` module provides a direct analogy to the `matplotlib.pyplot` behavior of having a global registry of figures.
-Thus, any figures created via the functions in `.registry` will remain alive until they have been cleared from the registry (and the user has dropped all other references).
+The `mpl_gui.global_figures` module provides a direct analogy to the `matplotlib.pyplot` behavior of having a global registry of figures.
+Thus, any figures created via the functions in `.global_figures` will remain alive until they have been cleared from the registry (and the user has dropped all other references).
 While it can be convenient, it carries with it the risk inherent in any use of global state.